 Ministry Education Program

-Bethesda North offers a community-based ministry education program for those who would like to learn how to be better caregivers in their community.
+Bethesda North offers a community-based ministry education program for those who would like to learn how to be better caregivers and enhance their Stephen Ministry Programs in their community.
 Participants receive a certificate of completion at the end of the program and are eligible to volunteer in the pastoral care departments at Good Samaritan and Bethesda North.
 Course information: